Didi U.S. debut overshadowed by China cybersecurity probe

 Didi says it had stopped registering new users and would remove its app from app stores, and would make changes to comply with rules and protect users’ rights.
 It says the move may hurt its revenue.

-July 5 - The CAC announces cybersecurity investigations into online recruiting company Zhipin.com and truck-hailing companies Huochebang and Yunmanman, which have merged to form Full Truck Alliance (YMM.N).
-Zhipin.com's owner Kanzhun Ltd (BZ.O) and Full Truck Alliance went public in U.S. listings last month. read more
+July 5 - The CAC announces cybersecurity investigations into online recruiting company Zhipin.com and truck-hailing companies Huochebang and Yunmanman, which have merged to form Full Truck Alliance.
+Zhipin.com’s owner Kanzhun Ltd and Full Truck Alliance went public in U.S. listings last month.

 Didi says that it was unaware before its IPO that the CAC would launch a cybersecurity investigation or order a halt in China to new user registrations and a suspension of app downloads.